Free Fillable Forms e-File FAQs

 - Print your tax return for recordkeeping and filing

 Fillable Forms is the tool for you if you are comfortable filling out the forms and schedules without software help or assistance.
-If you are not comfortable with this method, you may want to consider choosing the VA Free File option or, if you don't meet the requirements for Free File, choose the paid e-file option.

 How is State Fillable Forms different from tax software?

 State Fillable Forms is a simple electronic equivalent of paper forms.
 It provides basic mathematical calculations and basic field error checking.
 It does not ask about or explain tax situations, automatic calculations, extensive error checking.
 The program provides forms for the Virginia 760 resident state return only, while most tax software provides federal and state.

 Can I use State Fillable Forms to prepare and e-file my federal tax return?

 No. If you want to prepare and file your federal income tax return, choose an e-File program that allows you to prepare both the state and federal return together.
 Review e-File options for the one that best suits your needs.

 Do I have to create a new account each year?